Dorje Tseten: Views on Tibetan education

 In 1991, he published his book on education in Tibet, describing Tibetan language education as a crucial issue given "strong differences of opinion".
 He attributed the absence of Tibetan education during the Cultural Revolution to the rapid expansion of education, the shortage of teachers and textbooks, and the influence of leftist ideology.
 It emphasized the importance of Tibetan in the development of education and economy.

-He reported that in a 1982 pilot project in three high schools in Lhasa, Gyantse, and Lhokha to compare the respective merits of Tibetan vs Chinese, classes taught in Tibetan at Gyantsé averaged twice as many exam marks as the classes taught in Chinese.
+He reported that in a 1982 pilot project in three high schools in Lhasa, Gyantse, and Lhokha to compare the respective merits of Tibetan vs Han, classes taught in Tibetan at Gyantsé averaged twice as many exam marks as the classes taught in Han.
 The project was discontinued due to lack of books, qualified teachers and mismanagement.
-He recommended that Chinese not be taught in primary schools in rural areas and the use of Tibetan in education gradually be applied to middle school.
+He recommended that Han not be taught in primary schools in rural areas and the use of Tibetan in education gradually be applied to middle school.